Get started!

 ⬅️ Go Back

-We briefly touched on this earlier: a category specifies an object of study.
-This could be anything that can be assessed, from raw materials and processes to finished goods or media campaigns, etc. categories reffering to a finished good or organisation, adheres to a specific impact assessment methodology.
-Whenever possible, we use a PEFCR, OEF, or an internal PCR (Product Category Rules).
+Each category has its specific impact assessment methodology, depending on its nature.
+Wherever possible, we use a PEFCR, the OEF or an internal PCR (Product Category Rules).
 The latter is used if Europe has not yet addressed this specific category.
-Therefore, the scope of a category is often directly defined by the methodology it follows.
+As a result, the scope of a category is often directly defined by the methodology it follows.

 Examples of entity categories